DOCUMENT TSC-2026/B04 · BLOG POST 04 · ECOSYSTEM STRATEGY · REV. 01

 Agentic StorefrontsAuto-Enabled · All Merchants

 The Universal Commerce Protocol (UCP), co-developed by Shopify and Google with Amazon, Meta, and Microsoft as backing partners, defines how product data moves between retailers and AI systems.
 Shopify's Catalog auto-generates UCP-compatible feeds.
 The infrastructure is done.
-The content work — the part that determines visibility — is not.
+The content work (the part that determines visibility) is not.
+The most efficient way founders are producing that work is covered in the 80/20 AI playbook for DTC founders, and the discipline of growing an owned audience by publishing consistently is what keeps that content compounding instead of going stale.

 Discovery Surface20232026